 - Sorting, filtering and search options to let your customers find the exact meal or item they’re looking for.

-- Comprehensive icons to indicate dietary and ethical requirements, including organic, gluten-free, kosher, halal and many more.
+- Restaurant icons to indicate dietary and ethical requirements, including organic, gluten-free, kosher, halal and many more.

 - Badges for item features, specials and sales.

 - Google maps to show off local suppliers or ethical sourcing programs.

 - Add a related items section to the single menu item page.